-Get monthly insights and a free book.
+Get insights once a month and a free book.
 Subscribe here.

-This is the story of our first six years living in a slum community in Asia and the exciting new approach to orphan-care that was birthed.
+This is the story of our first six years living in a slum community in Asia and the exciting new approach to ministry that was birthed.

 This book is about rediscovering an ancient way of doing mission in the 21st century, as insiders who walk alongside the poor, and a new way of caring for orphans, by working with people rather than for them.